JaeChristian/entries/README.md

 # Entries

 ## Description
-- A diary app with an emphasis on simplicity and elegance.
+- A diary web app with an emphasis on simplicity and elegance.

 ## Stack
 - MongoDB